 A shuttle can also be arranged for you at the specific time of your arrival in LIBERIA.
 The cost is $125 for up to 6 passengers.
 No tip is necessary.

 The Juan Santamaria International Airport in San Jose is the largest airport in Costa Rica.
 Although there are more flights into this airport, San Jose is located 5 hours from Samara.
 As a result, we recommend taking the Alfaro bus or Interbus.

-Public Bus from SAN JOSE to Samara: departs San Jose at 12:00 pm every day.
+Public Bus from San Jose to Samara: departs at 12:00 pm every day.
 The Bus from San Jose to Samara leaves from the Alfaro bus station in San Jose.
 The cost of the one way ticket is about 3,900 colones (about US $7) per person and the trip takes about 5 hours.

-Public Bus from SAN JOSE to Nicoya (a city 45 minutes from Samara).
-Buses leave San Jose at 8:00am, 10:30am, 2:00pm, 3:00pm and 5:00pm.
+Public Bus from San Jose to Nicoya (a city 45 minutes from Samara) leaves San Jose at 8:00am, 10:30am, 2:00pm, 3:00pm and 5:00pm.
 The trip is approximately 4 hours.
 Once in Nicoya there are connecting buses to Samara for 1,315 colones (about $2.50 USD) that leave approximately on the hour until 8 pm, or we can arrange a taxi pick up for $40 USD.
 Note: if taxi requested, whether taken or not, it must be paid for.
 (Taxis are also available at the bus stop in Nicoya, but prices will vary.)